 How to Treat Common Houseplant Pests

-Mealybugs, scale, thrips, and aphids are common houseplant pests and often develop because of contaminated soil, poor sanitation pre-purchase or from contact with other plants.
+Mealybugs, scale, thrips, spider mites, and aphids are common houseplant pests and often develop because of contaminated soil, poor sanitation pre-purchase or from contact with other plants.

-Luckily, these can all be removed with some neem oil.
+Luckily, these can all be removed with a hose down and some neem oil.
 Neem oil is a vegetable oil that when pressed has natural insecticidal properties.
 It’s an eco-friendly alternative to most synthetic insecticides.

 Dilute to the recommended strength of the brand you buy.
 Neem oil can be found in most garden centers, on Amazon, or Etsy.